mica-lang/mica/README.md

   [rlua](https://github.com/amethyst/rlua) quite annoying to use due to their inability to bind most functions out of the box.
 You have to create wrapper functions that take giant tuples as arguments, which confuses the heck out of rustfmt, and is just plain inconvenient.
-- [Rhai](https://github.com/rhaiscript/rhai) is nice, but the AST-walk interpreter is very slow.
+- [Rhai](https://github.com/rhaiscript/rhai) is nice feature-wise, but the AST-walk interpreter is very slow.
+A real waste of computer resources.
-  A waste of computer resources which I cannot afford to have in my programs.
 - [Dyon](https://github.com/pistondevelopers/dyon)… exists, but it seems more like an experimenting ground for implementing language features rather than a language designed for end users.